introcompsys/spring2022/resources/glossary.md

 fixed point number
   the concept that the decimal point does not move in the number (the example in the notes where if we split up a bit in the middle and one half was for the decimal and the other half was for the whole number.
 Cannot represent as many numbers as a floating point number.

+Threading
+  Threading is when a process spreads its computational cost across multiple cores in order to increase the speed in which a process completes or allow a process to accomplish multiple different tasks at one time.

 ```